lsxliron/Zahn-Center-Hackathon-Starter-Kit/flask_example/README.md

 ## SQLALCHEMY
 [SQLAlchemy](http://www.sqlalchemy.org) is the most common ORM for python.
 If you will use it correctly, it will make your life easier.

 Instead of creating SQL tables and perform insert, deletions and update using plain SQL, you can define a model which represents a table using Python.
-Then, you can perform SQL queries in a pythonic way.
+Then, you can perform SQL queries in a Pythonic way.

 The `models.py` defines a Ticker object as following
 ```python